vixiv-software/VixivClient/README.md

 - cell_size: float or tuple[float] specifying the size of the cells
 - skin_thickness: float specifying the desired minimum thickness between the outer skin of the input part and any placed cells
 - network_direction: tuple[float] detailing the z direction the unit cell local orientation should align with
+- seed_point: tuple[float], where to place voxel centerfor beginning of tiling for voxel packing.
+If None, infers best choice.
+Defaults to None.
+- optimize_packing: bool, whether to optimize voxel placement for the most number of voxels while preserving symmetry, otherwise uses seed point.
+Defaults to True.
 - user_id: int, unique user ID to associate with this API call.
 Defaults to anonymous (-1)
 - project_id: str, user-scoped unique project identifer to associate with this API call.
 Defaults to no project ("")